bunsbof/bunsbof/README.md

 * ✉️  You can contact me at [nguyenminhcuong2000@gmail.com](mailto:nguyenminhcuong2000@gmail.com)
 * 🚀  I'm currently working on [Discord Cloned app](http://github.com/bunsbof/project_discord_cloned)
 * 🧠  I'm learning everything about javascript, and C++
-* 🤝  I'm open to collaborating on like I said everything about javascript and C++
+* 🤝  I'm open to collaborating on cyber security practice, game & web development
 * ⚡  I like reading books, if you have any good books please recommend it for me (mechanical programming, please), I also like to read manga and anime, but don't tell anyone

 ### Skills